Archive-663/.github/profile/README.md

 ## Welcome to Archive 663

-Archive 663 is a collection of design sketches I've made somewhere in time.
+Archive 663 is a collection of 3D printable design sketches I've made somewhere in time.
 My intent is to collect as many as I can here and share them with as many people as possible before I consciously uncouple.

 ### Links